 Sexual positions during pregnancy in the second trimester:

 Now things begin to become interesting.
 Your belly is bulging with baby.
 You may have to say good bye to classic missionary style (man on top) because the weight of the male body against a pregnant abdomen can cause pain and pressure.
-There are however alternatives.
+There are, however, alternatives.

-Woman on top is wonderful alternative at this point as well, in bed or sitting, because it allows you to control depth and keeps pressure entirely off the abdomen.
+Woman on top is wonderful alternative at this point as well, in bed or sitting, because it allows you to control depth and keeps pressure entirely off your abdomen.
 This may become more difficult later thanks to fatigue.

 Sexual positions during pregnancy in the third trimester: